Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Discussion

-In future works, we plan to adapt DendSNs to deeper networks and tasks of larger scales (e.g. ImageNet classification \cite{deng2009imagenet}), aiming to narrow the gap between DendSNNs and state-of-the-art deep network models.
-To achieve this, we recognize the urgent need for refined network structures and specially tailored training methodologies.
-We will also persistently explore the applicability of DendSNNs across diverse real-world task scenarios, extending beyond the confines of image classification.
-Potential areas of research include brain-machine interfaces, which demand low energy consumption along with model expressivity and robustness.
-What's more, we intend to further enhance the biological feasibility of DendSNNs by devising alternative approaches to incorporate dendritic nonlinearity while maintaining low computational cost, and by developing biologically plausible learning rules leveraging dendritic states and properties for effective training of deep networks.
-These pursuits align with our goal of advancing DendSNNs beyond traditional simulations, making DendSNNs valuable tools for designing and implementing brain-like models and learning rules on deep neural networks.
-For a more detailed discussion about the limitations of the current work and our future research directions, refer to Supplementary Information \ref{supsec:limitation}.
+In future work, we plan to extend DendSNNs to deeper architectures and larger-scale tasks (\eg ImageNet classification \cite{deng2009imagenet}) to further narrow the gap between DendSNNs and state-of-the-art deep network models.
+This will require both refined architectural designs and dedicated training methodologies.
+We will also explore the broader applicability of DendSNNs beyond visual classification, particularly in domains such as brain-machine interfaces, where low energy consumption, robustness, and representational capacity are essential.
+Furthermore, we intend to enhance the biological plausibility of DendSNNs by designing biologically inspired learning rules that exploit dendritic states for effective deep network training.
+This effort aligns with our goal of advancing DendSNNs beyond traditional simulations, making DendSNNs valuable tools for designing and implementing brain-inspired learning rules on deep networks.
+A detailed discussion of the current limitations and potential research directions can be found in Supplementary Information \ref{supsec:limitation}.

-In summary, our work opens a promising avenue for integrating dendritic computing into practical deep SNNs for machine learning, extending the applicability of these models beyond computational neuroscience simulations.
+In summary, our work opens a promising avenue for integrating dendritic computing into deep SNNs for practical machine learning applications, broadening the impact of dendrite modeling beyond neuroscience simulations.